avnishy84/notepad-2/README.md

 ## 📂 Project Structure
 notepad-2/
 │
+├── public/
-├── index.html # Main app interface
+│   ├── index.html # Main editor interface
+│   ├── readonly.html # Read-only document viewer
+│   ├── about.html # About page
+│   ├── settings.html # Settings page
-├── style.css # Styles for the app
+│   ├── css/ # Stylesheets
+│   └── js/
-├── script.js # Core logic for note management
+│       ├── app/ # Main application logic
+│       ├── components/ # Modular components
+│       └── firebase/ # Firebase configuration
+├── firestore.rules # Database security rules
+├── firebase.json # Firebase configuration
 └── README.md # Project documentation
 ---

 ## 🛠 How to Use
 1. Open the [Live Demo link](https://notepad-2-e34b1.web.app/index.html).
+2. **Sign up or log in** to save your notes to the cloud.
-2. Start typing your notes in the editor.
+3. Start typing your notes in the editor with rich text formatting.
-3. Notes are automatically saved in your browser.
+4. Notes are automatically saved to your account.
-4. Access the app anytime on any device with the same URL.
+5. Use the **Read Only mode** (👁️ icon) to view saved documents without editing.
+6. Access your notes from any device when logged in.

 ---